I signed up for Kaiser health insurance in 2016. I paid for this insurance out of my own pocket.

 The money that Kaiser said, in their letter, that they would not charge me.
 It's now 6 weeks into the New Year and they still have not returned my money.

-Review about: Kaiser Permanente Health Insurance.
+Product or Service Mentioned: Kaiser Permanente Health Insurance.

 Reason of review: Poor customer service.